LJPZebra/the_tropical_river_control/readme.md

 ### Serials

-The Tropical River comes with build-in serial integrated in the Ui:
+The Tropical River comes with build-in serial devices integrated into the UI:
 - heater: control the river temperature via a PID.
 - river: temperature sensor and peristaltic pump control.
 - valves: switches valves to inject products or water in the injector.